Introduction

 Other Bead APIs

-Some other Bead APIs may still use OAuth 2.0 with OpenID Connect, depending on the product area and endpoint family
+Some other Bead APIs may still use OAuth 2.0 with OpenID Connect, depending on the product area and endpoint family.

 Legacy Payments support

-New Payments integrations should use
+New Payments integrations should use:

 Guidance

-Do not send deprecated
+Do not send deprecated onboarding

-See Authentication for details and examples.
+See Authentication for detailed examples.

 Environments